-Assisting Hands home health care in Montgomery County MD includes care for disabled people.
+Assisting Hands home health care offices in Montgomery County MD and Fairfax County, VA include care for disabled people.
 If you’re a caregiver for a disabled family member, you’re probably used to doing it all.
 From providing help and support within the home to running errands, it can be a full-time job.
 It can also be exhausting.
 It’s important that caregivers get the break and rest needed to fully rejuvenate and recharge.
 However, the thought of leaving a disabled loved one can cause another kind of stress.
 What if they fall?
 What if they need assistance making a meal or getting dressed?
 What if they feel lonely?
 That’s where short-term or periodic non-medical assistance can help.

 For people with a disability, non-medical homecare can be an important part of independent living.
 Most want to stay in their own home, but day-to-day life can be challenging.
 There are a number of reasons why people request care for a disabled person.
 Here’s a sample of some of the services offered that really help make life easier: